ssvlabs/based-applications/bapp_onboarding.md

    strategies = api.GetStrategies()
    for strategy in strategies do

+      # Get account that owns the strategy
+      ownerAccount = api.GetStrategyOwnerAccount(strategy)

       # Check if strategy participates in the bApp
-      if !api.HasStrategyOptedInToBApp(strategy, bApp) then
+      if api.GetStrategyOptedInToBApp(ownerAccount, bApp) != strategy then
          # If not, continue
          continue

-      # Get account that owns the strategy
-      ownerAccount = api.GetStrategyOwnerAccount(strategy)

       # Store validator balance
       validatorBalances[strategy] = ComputeEffectiveValidatorBalance(ownerAccount)